oracle-livelabs/converged/obaas/extend-mobile-app/extend-mobile-app.md

     ),</copy>
     ```

-1. Populate the drop down list with the data from the REST API
+1. Populate the drop-down list with the data from the REST API

-   The last step is to populate the drop down list with the data you got back from the REST API.
+   The last step is to populate the drop-down list with the data you got back from the REST API.
 Uncomment this line in the `FutureBuilder`.
 This will call the `updateAccountList` method once for each item in `data`, i.e., once for each account.

     ```dart
     <copy>data.forEach(updateAccountList);</copy>
     ```

    Now, you need to write that method.
-It should accept the account as an argument and extract the `accountName` and `accountBalance` fields and format them into a string that you can display in the drop down list.
+It should accept the account as an argument and extract the `accountName` and `accountBalance` fields and format them into a string that you can display in the drop-down list.
 This is where you will want to use the currency formatter that you created earlier.
 Make sure you only add the new entry if it does not already exist in the list.
 Here is the code:

     ```dart
     <copy>updateAccountList(element) {